BlugDeg/SCOverlay-Updates/docs/SDK_MANUAL.md

 ### Menu and UI Control

+*   `void ShowMenu(IAddon addon, Action? onBack)`: **(New)** Programmatically opens the main overlay panel (if closed) and immediately gives menu control to your addon.
+This is perfect for seamless transitions from a custom UI (like a toolbar) back to a menu inside the main panel.
-*   `void TakeMenuControl(...)`: Takes exclusive control of the main menu to create your own sub-menus.
+*   `void TakeMenuControl(...)`: Takes exclusive control of the main menu if it's already open to create your own sub-menus.
 *   `void ReleaseMenuControl()`: Returns control to the main menu.
 *   `void InvalidateOverlay()`: Forces an immediate redraw.
 Crucial for making your UI changes visible.
 *   `void HideMenu()`: Closes the entire overlay menu programmatically.